theogruner/rl_pro_telu/README.md

         ```

     * Loading a saved model and evaluating it in the Qube-v0 environment.
-     Number of episodes and their length can be adapted with _--eval_episodes_
+     Number of episodes and their length for testing can be adapted with _--eval_episodes_
      and _--eval_ep_length_

         ```bash